SankarBhagawanPalla/RecipeShoppingCart/README.md

 # RecipeShoppingCart
-An application with Recipe directory and shopping Cart developed using Angular
+An application with Recipe directory and shopping Cart developed using Angular8